 Be captivated by Salvador's extraordinary culinary scene on a half day gastronomic tour of the city's markets, followed by a delicious local lunch.
 Be sure to try a mouthwatering seafood moqueca.

 Candomblé is an amalgamation of African religions and beliefs which were brought to Brazil with the slaves and has now become a prevalent part of the Bahian culture.
 Candomblé means 'dance in honour of the Gods' and remains a huge part of daily life here.

 Contemporary Art in Salvador

 The melting pot of cultures and ethnicities in Bahia is evident everywhere, from its festivities right through to its art.
-Discover some of Salvador's main centers for artistic expression on this full-day tour.
+Discover some of Salvador's main centres for artistic expression on this full-day tour.

 Drumming in Salvador